 As companies become more aware of email fraud, a growing number expect to see such attacks targeted at them.
 Overall, 77% of respondents said their company was "likely" or "very likely" to be targeted by email fraud in the next year.
-U.S. companies are most affected, with 83.4% expecting an attack.
+U.S. companies are the most pragmatic, with 83.4% expecting an attack.

-German companies are least affected, with just 66.4% expecting an attack.
+Germany was the most sanguine, with just 66.4% expecting an attack.
 In both cases, the percentage is close to the number reporting actual attacks in the two previous years.